-Unlike other forms of angina, variant angina occurs during periods of rest, when you are not exterting yourself.
+Unlike other forms of angina, variant angina occurs during periods of rest, when you are not exerting yourself.
 Generally this occurs during the overnight or early morning hours.

 Coronary artery spasm may be triggered by emotional stress, exposure to cold, cocaine use, or heavy smoking.
-People who have underlying coronary artery disease, hypertrophic cardiomyopathy (an enlarged heart due to disease), or uncontrolled high blood pressure are also at an increased risk of variant angina.
+People who have underlying coronary artery disease, hypertrophic cardiomyopathy (an enlarged heart due to disease), disease of the heart valves, or uncontrolled high blood pressure are also at an increased risk of variant angina.

 The symptoms of variant angina include:

 Variant angina is rare, so you may undergo standard heart tests to determine what is causing your chest pains.
 Diagnostic tests help pinpoint a problem, but they can also be used to rule out other conditions.
 Tests may include: